safranck/Pinkify-It/readme.txt

 == Changelog ==

 = 1.0 =
-* Pinkify! plugin was born on September 25, 2014, by Suzette Franck.
+* Pinkify It! plugin was born on September 25, 2014, by Suzette Franck.

 == Upgrade Notice ==